-This year's Yacht Show Culinary Contest theme was "Local ingredients sourced from the US Virgin Islands."
-Crews were to use a minimum of two locally sourced ingredients in each dish entered, and provide information on where the ingredients came from.
+Each year's Yacht Show Culinary Contest requires "Local ingredients sourced from the US Virgin Islands."
+Crews were to use a minimum of two locally sourced ingredients in each dish entered and provide information on where the ingredients came from.
 They were judged based on execution, appearance, taste, creativity, and uniqueness of ingredients.
-The winner of the main course entree's item included pictured above featured Red Hind Grouper purchased from a local fisherman in Frenchtown, roasted okra and white sweet potatoes grown locally, as well as micro greens sourced from local Sugar Brown Farms, all on St. Thomas.
+The winner of the main course entree's item [pictured] includes locally caught tuna purchased from a local fisherman in Frenchtown, and vegetables sourced at the farmers market in St. Thomas.